extenda/tech-radar/README.md

 ### Docker

 The Tech Radar is packaged into a Docker image.
-The image is automatically built on `package`, but can also be built manually.
+To build the radar, use this command:

 ```bash
 $ docker build -t tech-radar .